 Once all of the new tiles are in place, you will need to grout them.
 Mix up some grout according to the manufacturer’s instructions and spread it into all of the joints between tiles using a rubber float.
 Wipe away any excess grout with a damp sponge and let it dry for at least 24 hours before using the pool again.

 Installing the Forms

-If you’re looking to replace the tile around your pool, there are a few things you need to know before getting started.
-Here’s a step-by-step guide on how to replace pool tile:
+If you’re looking to replace tile around your pool, there are a few things you need to know before getting started.
+Here’s a step-by-step guide on how to replace tile for your pool:

 - Preparing for installation: The first thing you need to do is remove the old tile from the pool.
 You’ll also need to clean the surface of the pool so that the new tile will adhere properly.

 - Installing the new tile: Once the surface is prepped, you can start installing the new tile.
 Begin by applying adhesive to the back of each tile, then setting them in place on the pool surface.
 Make sure that each tile is properly aligned before moving on to the next one.

 - Finishing up: Once all of the new tiles are in place, you’ll need to grout them.
 Apply grout around each tile, then use a wet sponge to smooth it out and remove any excess.
 Allow the grout to cure for 24 hours before using the pool again.

 When you are ready to lay the tile, start by lining up the first row of the tile along the edge of the pool.
 Use a level to make sure the tile is even.
 Once the first row is in place, use a wet saw to cut tiles for the next row.
 Continue laying the tile until the entire pool is covered.

 After the tile is replaced, it’s important to apply the proper finishing touches.
 These include grouting the seams between tiles, caulking any gaps, and applying a sealant.
 Grouting helps to prevent water from seeping behind the tiles, while caulking and sealant help to protect the tiles from damage caused by water and chemicals.